ethrx-dev/zknetwork-regensec/README.md

                                     → 01 Coordination (on-chain rewards + governance)
 ```

 ZK is the universal trust primitive across every layer.
-The Echomix mixnet is an optional privacy transport module — available for layers that need metadata protection, not a substrate requirement.
+The Echomix mixnet is an optional privacy transport module — available for layers that need metadata protection.